Lorenzo Braccini

-Find out where to go on holiday in September in Italy, here are ten destinations for your days of relaxation.
+Find out where to go on holiday in September in Italy: 10 destinations for your relaxing days - featuring many events and a pleasent weather

 tickets banner

-Italy from North to South for a few days of relaxation in September
+Treat yourself to a few days of relaxation this September in Italy 2025

-Take some time to imagine yourself strolling through the streets of a quaint old town or relaxing in the crystal-clear waters of the Mediterranean Sea or getting to know a piece of culture.
-Any of these destinations may suit you: the important thing is to take a few relaxing days in September to recharge your batteries.
+Take a moment to imagine yourself walking through the alleys of a quaint old town, relaxing in the crystal-clear waters of the Mediterranean or discovering a cultural landmark in an old city center.
+Each of these destinations can offer exactly what you need: the most important thing is to take a break and recharge your batteries for a fresh new start.

 10. Visit Turin, in Italy, in September

-Turin, the capital of Piedmont, is a city rich in history, art and innovation.
-The perfect city for some days of relax in September.
-Located between the Alps and the Po River, Turin offers a fascinating mix of ancient Baroque palaces, renowned museums, gastronomic excellence and a cosmopolitan atmosphere.
-Here is what not to miss during a visit to the ‘City of the Mole Antonelliana’.
+Turin, capital of Piedmont, is a city rich in history, art, and innovation - perfect for a few days of relaxation in September in Italy.
+Nestled between the Alps and the Po River, Turin offers a captivating mix of baroque palaces, renowned museums, gastronomic excellence, and a cosmopolitan atmosphere.
+Here’s what not to miss in the “City of the Mole Antonelliana”.

-As mentioned, the Mole Antonelliana is the symbol of Turin and you definitely cannot miss it.
-It is a majestic structure that also houses the National Museum of Cinema.
-As you climb to its top, you can enjoy a breathtaking panoramic view of the city and the Alps.
+Precisely the Mole Antonelliana, Turin’s most iconic landmark, is a majestic structure that houses the National Cinema Museum.
+Climb to the top for a breathtaking panoramic view of the city and the Alps.

-Second only to the Egyptian Museum in Cairo, the Egyptian Museum in Turin houses one of the largest and most important collections of Egyptian artefacts in the world.
-Among the most famous pieces are the statue of the Bull God Apis and the Tomb of Kha and Merit.
+The Egyptian Museum of Turin is the second most important in the world after the Cairo’s on and houses one of the largest collections of Egyptian artifacts, including the famous statue of the bull-god Apis and the tomb of Kha and Merit.

-The Valentino Park is the largest public park in Turin, along the banks of the river Po.
-It houses the Valentino Castle, home to the Faculty of Architecture, and offers green spaces ideal for walks, picnics and relaxation.
+The Parco del Valentino is Turin’s largest public park, located along the Po River.
+It hosts the Valentino Castle, the Faculty of Architecture, and plenty of green space for strolls, picnics, and peaceful moments.

 Visit the Royal Museum in Turin

-9. Mantua holiday destination in Italy in September
+9. Mantua: holiday destination in September in Italy

 Mantua